Arabic, Islamic, Middle Eastern and North African Studies BA

 Study abroad and work placements

 You'll study in Morocco or Jordan (subject to availability of places in both countries) at an institution that has been selected for its high-quality methods of teaching and success in running TAFL (Teaching Arabic as a Foreign Language) courses.
-The curriculum you will study during your year abroad is exclusively for our students.
+The curriculum you’ll study during your year abroad is exclusively for our students.

-You'll have access to support and advice before, during and after your study abroad year and you’ll be able to network with returning students for first-hand advice about living overseas.
+You'll have access to support and advice before, during and after your study abroad year, and you’ll be able to network with returning students for first-hand advice about living overseas.
 You'll also have meetings with the residence abroad tutor and access to online information before you relocate.

 We’ll be in touch with you during your year abroad and you’ll have support at your host institution too.
 On your return, we’ll ask you to share your experiences and help you to make the most of your new and improved skills and experience.